jamcowl/PythonTutorial/README.md

 - Sort your dictionary by "hit & run" fraction and print the top 10 worst times to the screen.

 Hint: you may wish to start with an empty `dict` and dynamically [add entries to it](https://www.journaldev.com/23232/python-add-to-dictionary) as you read in the data line by line.
 You may need an `if()` statement to [check if that time already exists in the `dict`](https://able.bio/rhett/check-if-a-key-exists-in-a-python-dictionary--73iajoz).
-When creating the second dictionary, recall that [you can iterate over a `dict` using a `for` loop](https://mkyong.com/python/python-how-to-loop-a-dictionary/) in much the same way as a list, but with added features.
+Note that [you can iterate over a `dict` using a `for` loop](https://mkyong.com/python/python-how-to-loop-a-dictionary/) in much the same way as a list.

-NB: there are only 1440 minutes in a day, so with 2000 crashes non-uniformly distributed, there will inevitably be some overlap, but also likely some minutes with no recorded crashes at all.
+NB: there are only 60 × 24 = 1440 minutes in a day, so with 2000 crashes non-uniformly distributed, there will inevitably be some overlap, but also likely some minutes with no recorded crashes at all.